Formally Verified SAT-Based AI Planning: Background

-One goal of our development is to minimise trusted (i.e.\ unverified) code.
-To do that, we aim at having our verified program \begin{enumerate*} \item produce as output a format that is as close to the output file format as possible (i.e.\ the DIMACS-CNF format) and \item take as input as close a representation as possible to the actual input format (i.e.\ Fast-Downward's translator format).\end{enumerate*} Accordingly, we use as input and as output the AST of these formats.
+There are multiple formalisms to represent planning and logical formulae.
+Some of those formalisms are geared towards being file formats and others are abstract formalisms that are geared towards performing abstract and pen-and-paper reasoning.
+Since the main goal of our development is to minimise trusted (i.e.\ unverified) code, we aim at having our verified program \begin{enumerate*} \item take as input as close a representation as possible to the actual input format (i.e.\ Fast-Downward's translator format\footnote{http://www.fast-downward.org/TranslatorOutputFormat}) and \item produce as output a format that is as close to the output file format as possible (i.e.\ the DIMACS-CNF format).\end{enumerate*} However, although we want our verified program to operate on inputs (outputs) that are as close as possible to the input (output) files, it cannot directly operate on the input (output) strings.
+In particular, the input strings have to be parsed into ASTs, and the program has to produce an output that is also an AST, which is to be pretty printed into an output file.

-The AST of DIMACS-CNF is a list of lists of integers, where each list represents a line in the DIMACS file, i.e.\ a clause, and each integer represents a literal.
-The AST of a model for a DIMACS-CNF AST is a list of integers.
-The semantics of formulae in this representation and their models is given by the following predicate.
-It characterises what it is for a model $ls$ to satisfy a DIMACS-CNF formula $cs$.
-One literal has to be satisfied for each clause, and the model has to map each variable to one value. \fbox{ }

-As input, we use the FD-AST developed by \citeauthor{abdulaziz2018formallyVal}~\citeyear{abdulaziz2018formallyVal}.
-We reiterate their definitions here for completeness.\footnote{http://www.fast-downward.org/TranslatorOutputFormat} We first define the concepts that constitute the syntax tree.
-We declare those concepts as \emph{type synonyms}, i.e. abbreviations for types.
-The most basic concept is that of a name, which is defined as an Isabelle/HOL string.\\ \fbox{ } Note: \emph{map} is the high-order function that returns a list after applying a function to each element of a given list.

-An operator is well-formed iff \begin{enumerate*} \item its precondition is a well-formed partial state, \item every effect changes a different variable, and \item for every effect: \begin{itemize*} \item its precondition is a well-formed partial state, \item the effect changes a state variable, \item it changes the variable to a permissible assignment for that variable, and \item if a variable needs to have some value as a precondition, this value needs to be a permissible value.\end{itemize*} \end{enumerate*} \fbox{ } The predicate above is a lambda term taking an operator.
-Also, the \emph{case-of} statement is a switch between the different constructors for a data type.
-Cases are separated with \emph{|}.